pfnet-research/menoh-java/menoh-examples/README.md

 *Non*-adversarial code examples in menoh-java.

 ## Requirements
-The examples requires Menoh Core in the JNA search path.
+The examples requires the native Menoh Core library in the JNA search path.
 See the ["Getting Started"](../README.md#getting-started) section in README document.

 ## Usage